Contact me: firstname.lastname@example.org

 Drēma has been writing in one capacity or another since she was nine, starting with terrible poems and graduating to melodramatic stories in junior high that her classmates passed around literature class.

 She and her husband, musician and writer Barry Drudge, live in Indiana where they record their biweekly podcast, Writing All the Things, when not traveling.
 Her first novel, Victorine, was literally written in six countries while she and her husband wandered the globe.
 The pair has two grown children.

 In addition to writing fiction, Drēma has served as a writing coach, freelance writer, and educator.

 For more about her writing, art, and travels, please visit her website, www.dremadrudge.com, and sign up for her newsletter.
 She’s always happy to connect with readers in her Facebook group, The Painted Word Salon, or on Instagram, Twitter, and LinkedIn.

 Drēma Drudge suffers from Stendhal’s Syndrome, the condition in which one becomes overwhelmed in the presence of great art.
 She attended Spalding University’s MFA in Creative Writing Program where she learned to transform that intensity into fiction.
-Her first novel, Victorine, comes out March 2020.
+Her debut novel, Victorine, is now available.
 For more about her writing, art, and travels, please visit her website, www.dremadrudge.com, and sign up for her newsletter.